SrubinS/web-scraper-chrome-extension/README.md

 # This web scrapper

-The default window seems silly (by only asking to open dev-tools).
-In this version you are able to "Grap permlink" (add url to sitemaps), specify a default sitemap (selectors) and click on the selector in the popup and actually select the data.
+The default popup window seems empty (by only asking to open dev-tools).
+In this version you are able:
+* to "Grap permlink" (add current url to sitemaps)
+* specify a default sitemap (selectors) and
+* click on the selector in the popup window and actually select the data.

 # Web Scraper
 Web Scraper is a chrome browser extension built for data extraction from web